Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-unZciwmFlwA.md

 ### Transcript

-> yeah where's the toilet dlc i'm pushing for it we're all waiting for that sweet flush bro it's getting stinking here
+> yeah where's the toilet dlc I'm pushing for it we're all waiting for that sweet flush bro it's getting stinking here